caprenter/bingley-music-town/meet.md

 ## Upcoming Meetings
 (Steering group meetings are usually on the second Wednesday of the month)

-### Wednesday 11th January 2023
-#### Steering Group Meeting
-**7pm - 8pm, [The Brew House](https://whatpub.com/pubs/BRA/040/bingley-brew-house-bingley), Bingley**<br/>
-Steering Group meetings are about the work that needs to be done to keep the organisation going.
-Members and non-members are welcome to come along to observe and to meet up.

 ### Monday 23rd January 2023
 #### Open Meeting
 **10:30am - 11:30am at The Craft House.
 Bingley**<br/>